Vegan Mashed Potatoes

 This post may contain affiliate links.
 Please read my disclosure policy.

-Vegan Mashed Potatoes are my comfort food of choice, you won’t even be able to say that these are vegan!
+These Vegan Mashed Potatoes are my comfort food of choice, you won’t even be able to say that these are vegan!
 Rich, buttery, just how mashed potatoes should taste!
 I am a self proclaimed mashed potato lover, as it is the food that reminds me so much of my childhood.
 Since almost half a year I follow a vegan diet, I learned to customize my favorite dishes into vegan alternatives.
 Chunky Vegan Mashed Potatoes is our side dish of choice many times, and sometimes it’s even served as a main meal, when I go crazy and load it with many delicious veggies.

-- Vegan Mayo – is the secret weapon to create creamy and rich Vegan Mashed Potatoes, a few tablespoons go a long way
+- Vegan Mayo – is the secret weapon to create creamy and rich Vegan Mashed Potatoes, a few tablespoons go a long way.

-- Using unflavored, unsweetened soy milk and soy creamer will add extra creaminess as well
+- Using unflavored, unsweetened soy milk and soy creamer will add extra creaminess as well.

 Toppings for Loaded Vegan Mashed Potatoes: